Author: LUCY

 Displayed above is an image of me on a tour bus that travels throughout Palma, with the Cathedral Basilica de Santa Maria de Palma de Mallorca visible in the background.

-This educational trip also aligns closely with McIntosh, Goeldner, and Ritchie’s (1995) Theory of travel motivation, reflecting its Intellectual, Social, and Cultural components.
+This educational trip also aligns closely with McIntosh, Goeldner, and Ritchie’s (1995) Theory of travel motivation, reflecting its Intellectual, Social, and Cultural components (Mclntosh, Goeldner, and Ritchie, 1995).

 The Intellectual Component was fulfilled through activities that engaged my curiosity and provided new knowledge about the tourism industry, specifically regarding its impact on Palma, enhancing my understanding of how the industry shapes local economies and visitor experiences.